just-the-docs/just-the-docs/index.md

 ### What happened to Lockfile?

 I had something better instead of Lockfile!
 You are looking at its docs right now!😉

+### What is AudioArchive's Priority?

+AudioArchives Priority is giving people more accessability to free music, audiobooks and, e-books.

+### Who made AudioArchives Logo?

+One of AriesTropixDev's Friends RenGen has made it.
+And I hope you think he did a good job!😊